Strict Liability In Tort Law

 Strict Liability in Tort Law: When Fault Doesn't Matter

 Strict liability in tort law represents a significant departure from the traditional fault-based system.
-Instead of requiring proof of negligence or intentional wrongdoing, strict liability holds a defendant liable for harm caused by their actions or products regardless of their intent or level of care.
+Worth adding: instead of requiring proof of negligence or intentional wrongdoing, strict liability holds a defendant liable for harm caused by their actions or products regardless of their intent or level of care.
 This principle primarily applies in specific areas of law, focusing on activities deemed inherently dangerous or products likely to cause harm if defective.
 Understanding strict liability is crucial for anyone involved in areas such as manufacturing, product sales, or activities involving inherently dangerous substances.
-This article will delve into the intricacies of strict liability, exploring its foundations, key applications, defenses, and limitations.
+This article will dig into the intricacies of strict liability, exploring its foundations, key applications, defenses, and limitations It's one of those things that adds up.
+Still holds up..

 Introduction: The Shift from Fault to Risk

 Traditional tort law operates on the principle of fault.
-A plaintiff must prove that the defendant acted negligently or intentionally to cause the harm suffered.
-This requires establishing a duty of care, breach of that duty, causation, and damages.
-However, strict liability introduces a different paradigm: liability based on risk.
+On the flip side, strict liability introduces a different paradigm: liability based on risk.
+But a plaintiff must prove that the defendant acted negligently or intentionally to cause the harm suffered.
+Even so, this requires establishing a duty of care, breach of that duty, causation, and damages.
 Instead of focusing on the defendant's conduct, strict liability centers on the inherent danger of an activity or the potential harm posed by a product.
 This shift places the onus of responsibility on those who engage in inherently risky activities or introduce potentially harmful products into the market, regardless of how carefully they perform their actions or manufacture their products.

 Key Areas of Strict Liability Application